hammerlab/ketrew/README.md

         * [k]: Kill targets
         * [e]: The Target Explorer™

-Finally to stop the server:

-    $ ketrew stop -P daemon
-    [ketrew] Server killed.

-As you can see, just from the command line, you can use `ketrew submit` to launch tasks.
-But to go further we need to use an EDSL.
+As you can see, just from the command line, you can use `ketrew submit` to launch *daemonized* tasks.
+To go further we need to use Ketrew's EDSL.

 The EDSL: Defining Workflows
 ----------------------------